Zeex/subhook/README.md

 Known issues
 ------------

+* `subhook_get_trampoline()` may return NULL because only a small subset of x86 instructions is supported by the disassembler in this library (only common prologue instructions).
+As a workaround you can plug in a more advanced disassembler engine in `subhook_disasm()` (currently there is no simple way to do it, you have to modify the code manually).

 * If a target function (the function you are hooking) is less than N bytes in length, for example if it's a short 2-byte jump to a nearby location (sometimes compilers generate code like this), then you will not be able to hook it.

-  N is 5 by default (1-byte jmp opcode + 32-bit offset), but it you enable the use of 64-bit offsets in 64-bit mode N becomes 14 (see the definition of `subhook_jmp64`).
+  N is 5 by default: 1 byte for jmp opcode + 4 bytes for offset.
+But if you enable the use of 64-bit offsets in 64-bit mode N becomes 14 (see the definition of `subhook_jmp64`).

 * Some systems protect executable code form being modified at runtime, which will not allow you to install hooks, or don't allow to mark heap-allocated